 An Overview of NCI’s National Clinical Trials NetworkOn March 1, 2014, after several years of extensive consultation and coordination with many stakeholders, NCI transformed its longstanding Cooperative Group program into the new National Clinical Trials Network (NCTN).
-Guided by recommendations in a 2010 Institute of Medicine (IOM) report, the design and implementation of the NCTN incorporates feedback from Cooperative Group investigators, NCI Comprehensive Cancer Center directors, several NCI working groups, leading cancer researchers, industry representatives, and patient advocates.
+Guided by recommendations in a 2010 Institute of Medicine (IOM) report, the design and implementation of the NCTN incorporated feedback from Cooperative Group investigators, NCI Comprehensive Cancer Center directors, several NCI working groups, leading cancer researchers, industry representatives, and patient advocates.

 The Need for a More Responsive, Efficient, and Collaborative System

-The recommendations and feedback from the IOM and others emphasized the need for a more efficient and streamlined system that could respond more rapidly to scientific opportunities.
-The IOM report supported earlier NCI initiatives to centralize certain functions common to all trials, such as the regulatory and patient registration tasks performed by the Institute’s Cancer Trials Support Unit and the single ethics review for multicenter trials performed by NCI’s Central Institutional Review Board (CIRB).
+The recommendations and feedback from the IOM and others emphasized the need for a more efficient and streamlined system that can respond more rapidly to scientific opportunities.
+The IOM report supported earlier NCI initiatives to centralize certain functions common to all trials, such as the regulatory and patient registration tasks performed by the NCI’s Cancer Trials Support Unit and the single ethics review for multicenter trials performed by NCI’s Central Institutional Review Board (CIRB).

-The implementation of deadlines for writing and activating clinical trials recommended by the Operational Efficiency Working Group (OEWG)—a working group established by the NCI to provide guidance on streamlining the process of developing trials—was also uniformly applauded as a very positive step.
+The implementation of deadlines for writing and activating clinical trials recommended by the Operational Efficiency Working Group (OEWG)—a working group established by NCI to provide guidance on streamlining the process of developing trials—was also uniformly lauded as a very positive step.
 Similarly, the introduction of a single electronic data management tool for all Group trials was felt to be essential in fostering greater collaboration among the different groups.
 The IOM report recommended additional changes, as well.
 The Cooperative Group Operations and Statistical Centers (referred to in the report as “front and back office operations”) were felt to be overly redundant in their activities, so consolidation into fewer centers was strongly suggested.
 Hence, NCI undertook a reorganization of the Cooperative Groups.

 Changing Science Requires Changes to the Clinical Trials Structure